 - Look out for shepherd dogs – In the summer the mountains are filled with shepherds and their sheep.
 Shepherd dogs will defend the sheep and act aggressive towards you.
 There isn’t really any danger just a good scare.
 When this happens adjust your route around the sheep and if the shepherd is in sight, wave hello and start communicating with him.
 The dogs will see this and soon turn friendly.

 - Come stay at Hostel Bear Hug in Plav – I created this hostel with you in mind.
 When passing through Plav, come stay at Hostel Bear Hug and get first hand advise/tips from me and enjoy the best view in Plav :).

 HOW TO GET TO THE PEAKS OF THE BALKANS TRAIL

 Being that the trail is a loop, you can start wherever you would like.
 This means you have three options of getting to the trail.
 One in each country.
 If starting in Montenegro, fly into Podgorica and take the bus to Plav.
-If starting in Albania, fly into Tirana and take the bus to either Theth or Valbona.
+If starting in Albania, fly into Tirana and take the bus to Theth or ferry to Valbona.
 Finally, if you start in Kosovo, which I don’t recommend, more on that later, fly into Pristina and take the bus to Peja, then find transport to Reka e Alleges.
 Of course, if you are already in Europe you can always take the more eco-friendly route and go by bus.
-For example, from Germany it is about 50 euros and 20-30 hours of travel time depending on your luck while crossing the borders.

 GUIDED OR UNGUIDED?